Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Online Survey

-The focus of the online survey is on identifying the actual state of (X)AI-related issues and potential in companies.
-To achieve this, employees of companies of different sizes and sectors were asked about AI technology's current and future development in their company by means of an online survey.
+Our goal was to identify the present state of (X)AI-related issues and potential in companies from an employee's perspective.
+To achieve this, employees of companies of different sizes and sectors were asked about AI technology's current and future development in their company through an online survey.
+We distributed the questionnaire through multipliers of the \textit{Plattform Lernende Systeme/acatech}\footnote{The National Academy of Science and Engineering (acatech) provides advice on strategic engineering and technology policy issues to policymakers and the public} (e.g., chambers, competence centers, corporate leaders) to cover a broad portfolio of companies and their employees.
+The questionnaire was composed in German and aimed at employees of German-based companies.